dplumptre/Advanced-Task-Management-System/README.md

 ```bash
   cd Advanced-Task-Management-System
 ```
 Create .env file by copying and updating the .env.example.
-Then make sure you update these variables to your specification
+Then make sure you update these variables to your specification.
+Make sure you have created the db 'tms'

 ```bash
 APP_URL=http://tms.test  <--this should be your url yours might be http://Advanced-Task-Management-System.test depending on your setup